ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/securebuild-setup.md

 ## Explore the Hyper Protect Virtual Servers CLI

 !!! info
-    In this lab, we will use the Hyper Protect Virtual Servers CLI (`hpvs` command) to interact with our Hyper Protect Virtual Servers Hosting Appliance in order to perform the various actions necessary for the Secure Build.
+    In this trial, we will use the Hyper Protect Virtual Servers CLI (`hpvs` command) to interact with our Hyper Protect Virtual Servers Hosting Appliance in order to perform the various actions necessary for the Secure Build.
 Below is a quick introduction to the commands available through this CLI.

 1. See the different commands you could enter with: